 Is it any good?

-This is a director's cut of a wonderful film that has so much humor and heart that it is one of the best family movies around.
+This wonderful film has so much humor and heart that it's one of the best family movies around.
 The script, based on a book by England's poet laureate, Ted Hughes, is exceptionally good.
-The plot has some clever twists, and some sly references to the 1950s to tickle the memories of boomer grandparents.
-Setting the story in the 1950s puts the government's reaction to the robot in the context of the red scare and Sputnik.
+The plot has some clever twists and some sly references to the 1950s to tickle the memories of Boomer grandparents.
+Setting the story in the 1950s puts the government's reaction to the robot in the context of the Red Scare and Sputnik.

-It may not have the breathtaking vistas of some of the best Disney animated films, but it is lively and heartwarming and the characters, both human and robot, are so engaging that you might forget they are not real.
+The Iron Giant may not have the breathtaking vistas of some of the best Disney animated films, but it's lively and heartwarming, and the characters, both human and robot, are so engaging that you might forget they aren't real.
 The robot, created with computer graphics, is seamlessly included with the hand-drawn actors, making the illusion even more complete.

 Families can talk about...